Featured Hearings

 1. Check what hearings are listed.

 3. If the hearing is ‘in person’ (some are only ‘in person’ and there is no video link) you can just go along.
 There’s no requirement to contact the court in advance – but we recommend that you send an email or call them to check that the hearing is going ahead.
 If you want to attend a hearing remotely, you need to send an email to the address given.
 Put the words “Observer Request” in the subject header along with the Case Number (copy and paste it to avoid errors) + the name of the judge.
-Say: “Dear Court Staff, Please may I observe Case No. xxxx before Judge Y, at [time] on [date].
-A link for a video hearing can be sent to this email address or my phone number is xxxx.
-I confirm that you have my permission to share my email address with representatives for the parties for the purposes of being sent the transparency order and position statements.
-Thank you.”
-Make sure that you’ve included your full name at the bottom of the email.

 4. They will send you a video-link (or phone you if it’s a phone hearing).
 (Sometimes we get no response to these requests.
 That’s why you might want a back-up plan!).
 Video hearings are either via MS Teams or Cloud Video Platform (CVP) (for info about how to use CVP, click here).
+(NB If you join CVP as an “observer” (which does seem the obvious thing to do!), you will not be able to switch your camera or your mike on, so the court won’t be able to see or hear you.
+This is fine, unless the judge asks you to confirm that you speak – e.g. to say you’ve read the Transparency Order.
+We’ve had cases where people haven’t been able to confirm this audibly to the court, so have been ejected from the hearing.
+We tend to join with video and audio ON and switch them off manually.)

 5. Allow yourself plenty of time to get to the hearing.
 If you’re attending ‘in person’ you will need to allow time to get through airport-style security and find the courtroom.
 If you’re attending remotely, we recommend joining about 10mins before the listed start time, because you may find you have connection problems.
-You should join hearings with your mike and camera off – only turn them on if the court staff or judge asks you to do so.
+You should join hearings with your mic and camera off – only turn them on if the court staff or judge asks you to do so.

 6. We’re often asked “will I be expected to say anything in court?”.
-Mostly, no. But sometimes before the beginning of the hearing, court staff are trying to make sure they have everyone they need in the hearing and they may ask who you are (just say “I’m a public observer”.
+Mostly, no. But sometimes before the beginning of the hearing, court staff are trying to make sure they have everyone they need in the hearing and they may ask who you are (just say “I’m a public observer”).
 At an ‘in person’ hearing you are usually asked, by court staff, to fill in a form (before the hearing begins) with your name and address – this doesn’t happen with remote hearings because they already have your name email address.
-You may be asked to turn on your mike to confirm to the court staff that you are able to hear the proceedings.
+You may be asked to turn on your mic to confirm to the court staff that you are able to hear the proceedings.
 Occasionally, the judge asks observers to confirm that we’ve received and understood the reporting restrictions order (or transparency order): often we’ve not been sent it, so that’s quite useful and if we say ‘no’ the judge directs someone to send it!

 You can find our project Policy and Supporting Guidance for Bloggers on the About the Project page.